smith558/vbd-hub-demo/README.md

 - [ ] deployed on a live domain
 - [ ] file upload for bulk upload of markers
 - [ ] adding markers via map component
+- [ ] GitHub integration for automatic  deployment

 ## Tech stack